dannygthemc/NewReposTeam16/README.md

 ##SEE IT IN ACTION!

-<a href="https://www.youtube.com/watch?v=OAVIzbSmu78">Click here</a> to see a real-time demonstration of how our weather app works.
+Click the image below to see a real-time demonstration of how our weather app works.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=OAVIzbSmu78
 " target="_blank"><img src="http://img.youtube.com/vi/OAVIzbSmu78/0.jpg"